Bike Trail: Indiana's Cardinal Greenway

 Discover the Cardinal Greenway

-The Cardinal Greenway is the longest single bike trail in Indiana.
+The Cardinal Greenway is one of the longest single bike trails in Indiana.
 It's a paved rail trail which is used by walkers, runners, bicyclists and those with inline skates.
 It's great for fitness training*, families, and anyone who loves outdoor activities.

 Learn more about this Indiana bike trail as I share what I've learned about it from the numerous trips I've made along it's length.
 Please also enjoy a few of the photos I've taken.